marijnh/Eloquent-JavaScript/09_regexp.md

 The `_` (underscore) binding is ignored and used only to skip the full match element in the array returned by `exec`.

-## Word and string boundaries
+## Boundaries and look-ahead

 {{index matching, ["regular expression", boundary]}}

-Unfortunately, `getDate` will also happily extract the nonsensical date 00-1-3000 from the string `"100-1-30000"`.
+Unfortunately, `getDate` will also happily extract a date from the string `"100-1-30000"`.
 A match may happen anywhere in the string, so in this case, it'll just start at the second character and end at the second-to-last character.

 {{index boundary, "caret character", "dollar sign"}}